Kelly Forbes

 1. Ksamil Beach

 Ksamil Beach, a highlight of the Albanian Riviera, is a sanctuary for those who cherish unspoiled natural beauty.
-With its soft white sands and crystalline waters, Ksamil is perfect for nature lovers without the distractions of mass tourism.
-The beach is surrounded by small islands, easily accessible by boat or a short swim, offering a serene retreat.
-Dining at local cafes, which serve fresh, locally-sourced cuisine, adds an authentic Albanian experience.
+With its soft white sands and crystalline waters, Ksamil is perfect for nature lovers seeking a genuinely undisturbed experience.
+The beach is surrounded by small islands, easily accessible by boat or a short swim, each offering its own quiet retreat.

 2. Dhermi Beach

 Dhermi Beach combines natural beauty with cultural richness.
-This long stretch of pebbly beach is set against dramatic mountains, offering stunning views and a vibrant atmosphere.
-Dhermi is ideal for those who seek vibrant nightlife scene with opportunities to enjoy traditional music, dance, and cuisine.
+This long stretch of pebbly beach is set against dramatic mountains, offering views that shift with the light throughout the day.
+Dhermi suits those who want evenings as much as mornings: the beach's vibrant atmosphere carries traditional music, dance, and cuisine into the night in a way that feels organic rather than arranged.

 3. Jale Beach

-Jale Beach is a tranquil cove surrounded by olive trees and rocky cliffs, offering a rare opportunity to disconnect and reconnect with nature.
-The clear waters are perfect for snorkelling, allowing you to explore the vibrant underwater ecosystem.
-Jale is a haven for those who value simplicity and solitude, reminding us that luxury can be found in the most peaceful moments.
+Jale Beach is a tranquil cove surrounded by olive trees and rocky cliffs, offering a rare opportunity to disconnect and reconnect with the natural world.
+The clear waters are perfect for snorkelling, and the vibrant underwater ecosystem rewards curiosity.
+Jale is a haven for those who find luxury in simplicity and solitude.
+It is a reminder that the most memorable experiences are often the quietest ones.

 4. Borsh Beach

-Borsh Beach, the longest in Albania, spans over seven kilometres and offers an expansive, uncrowded shoreline.
-This pebbly beach is surrounded by olive groves and the picturesque village of Borsh.
-The beach is perfect for long, contemplative walks and offers a glimpse into the region’s traditional way of life.
-Borsh is ideal for travellers who appreciate space, tranquility, and local flavours.
+Borsh Beach, the longest in Albania at over seven kilometres, offers an expansive, genuinely uncrowded shoreline.
+Surrounded by olive groves and the picturesque village of Borsh, this pebbly beach is made for long, contemplative walks and offers an unhurried glimpse into the region's traditional way of life.
+Borsh is ideal for travellers who appreciate space, tranquility, and the unforced rhythms of a coastal community.

 5. Saranda Beach

-Saranda Beach, located in a bustling coastal city, serves as a gateway to the Albanian Riviera.
-The main beach is easily accessible and offers a range of amenities, making it a convenient base for exploring the surrounding region.
-Saranda’s proximity to the UNESCO World Heritage site of Butrint allows travellers to combine relaxation with cultural exploration, providing a balanced experience of comfort and cultural immersion.
+Saranda Beach, set in a bustling coastal city, serves as a natural gateway to the Albanian Riviera.
+Accessible and well-appointed, it makes a convenient base for exploring the surrounding region.
+Saranda's proximity to the UNESCO World Heritage site of Butrint allows travellers to move easily between sea and history, combining relaxation with a depth of cultural context that many purely beach-focused destinations cannot offer.

 Hidden Gems: Lesser-Known Albanian Beaches